 The Old Town of Salzburg is the crown jewel of the city.
-It is a magical neighbourhood that consists of narrow medieval streets and historical arcaded courtyards which are very fun to explore.
+It is a magical neighbourhood consisting of narrow medieval streets and historical arcaded courtyards that are very fun to explore.
 Because of its historical value and having outstanding architectural buildings, Salzburg is part of the UNESCO World Heritage Sites.
 The city also hosts many festivals and events throughout the year, like the famous Summer Festival, Mozart Week and Whitsun Festival.
 So if you ever decide to visit this beautiful city, these are the top five unmissable attractions.

 Museum of Modern Art

 One of Salzburg’s most visited contemporary art galleries is in the Museum of Modern Art.
 The museum features the work of some of the best modern domestic and international artists.
 Located above Salzburg’s Old City’s rooftops, the museum has four levels that spread over 2300 square meters.

 Schloss Hellbrunn and its trick Fountains